Quantco/polarify/README.md

 ## ⚙️ How It Works

 polarIFy achieves this by parsing the AST (Abstract Syntax Tree) of the function and transforming the body into a Polars expression by inlining the different branches.
+To get a more detailed understanding of what's happening under the hood, check out our [blog post](https://tech.quantco.com/2023/08/25/polarify.html) explaining how polarify works!

 ## 💿 Installation